-(a) What would a tourist find attractive about the Moroccan landscape? (b) What could you visit on the first day in Casablanca? • (c) Where would you sleep on your first night of the tour? - (d) How can visitors avoid the hot sun in the Majorelle Garden?
-[1 (e) What remains of the original palace in Marrakech?
-[1 (f) What will visitors always remember about the Sahara Desert?
-Give two details. (g) When shopping in Casablanca, what should you try in a café?
+(a) What would a tourist find attractive about the Moroccan landscape? (b) [1] What could you visit on the first day in Casablanca? (c) Where would you sleep on your first night of the tour? (d) How can visitors avoid the hot sun in the Majorelle Garden? (e) [1] What remains of the original palace in Marrakech? (f) How much is a taxi ride from Jamaa El Fna Square to Gueliz? (g) [1] What will visitors always remember about the Sahara Desert?
 Give two details.
+[1] (h) What makes a night in a tent on the Sahara trip more comfortable?
+Give two details. (i) [1] When shopping in Casablanca, what should you try in a café?
+Give two details.
+[1] [Total: 9]